-People ask me why I left my career as a digital product manager after 20 years to start Maplewoodshop.
+People often ask me why I left my career as a digital product manager after 20 years to start Maplewoodshop.
 For me it was simple.

-I knew I wanted to bring the lifelong benefits of woodworking to as many kids as I could, but I was only one person.
+I knew I wanted to bring the lifelong benefits of woodworking to as many kids as possible, but I was only one person.
 I realized the best way to have the biggest impact was to go where the kids already were.
 I had to reach them in their current schools and camps, where the kids already respected their instructors and felt comfortable.

-Please Join our woodshop revolution.
+Join our woodshop revolution.